nolanlawson/css-talk-2022/markdown.md

 ???

-this h2 is blue.
-I'm simplifying some stuff, but this is mostly what style calculation is about.
+this h2 is 10px padding.

-In this case, it's about applying the CSS selectors, and figuring out that `h1` refers to the `<h1>` element, and `h2` refers to the `<h2>` element.
+In this case, style calculation is (basically) about applying the CSS selectors, and figuring out that `h1` refers to the `<h1>` element, and `h2` refers to the `<h2>` element.

 So in a sense, it's almost as if the browser is taking this page, and turning it into this one: